Adams475-Github/Tilt.gg/README.md

 # Tilt.gg
- A quantifiable way to measure tilt of your league of legends teammates.
+ A quantifiable way to measure the tilt of your league of legends teammates.